 ROOF SAFETY BRACKETS AND PLANKS

-Roof brackets are installed on the roofs, without making any damage to the roof surface, and offers a flat area to step on.
+Roof brackets are installed without damaging the roof surface, and offer a flat area to step on.

 To have a larger area to walk on, place planks on top of two roof brackets.